 - Time Management: Organizational skills to prioritize and manage multiple tasks and issues in a fast-paced environment.

-What Certifications are Needed to be an IT Support Professional
+Essential Certifications for an IT Support Professional

 - CompTIA A+: Covers fundamental IT skills, including hardware, software, and troubleshooting.